1063451124/CCAPlatform/README.md

 Recommend dir: WWW/your_dir/this_project

-see mysql init in db_init.sql
+see mysql init in latest dump file